Speechless (Dan + Shay song)

 "Speechless" is a song recorded by American country music duo Dan + Shay for their 2018 self-titled third studio album.
-The song was written by Dan Smyers and Shay Mooney along with Jordan Reynolds and Laura Veltz.
+The song was written by Dan Smyers and Shay Mooney along with Jordan Reynolds, Spencer Saylor and Laura Veltz.
 It was first released digitally as a promotional single on May 18, 2018.
 "Speechless" was serviced to country radio on August 6, 2018 as the album's second official single.
 A new version featuring Tori Kelly was released on June 6, 2019.

 "Speechless" reached number one on both the Billboard Hot Country Songs and Country Airplay charts.
 It also peaked at number 24 on the Billboard Hot 100.
 In Canada, the song has reached number 2 on the Canada Country airplay chart and at number 41 on the Canadian Hot 100.
-"Speechless" was certified Gold by the Recording Industry Association of America (RIAA) and Platinum by Music Canada.
+"Speechless" was certified seven times platinum by the Recording Industry Association of America (RIAA) and triple platinum by Music Canada.

 Composition

 The song is composed in the key of D♭ major with a main chord pattern of D♭-Fm-G♭_{maj}7-E♭_{min}7.
 It has an approximate tempo of 66 beats per minute.